miral0204/RAG_chatbot/README.md

 # RAG_chatbot
-Buildi a multi pdf chatbot using RAG
+Build a multi pdf chatbot using RAG